Mariner (film)

 Mariner is a Canadian short drama film, directed by Thyrone Tommy and released in 2016.
 The film stars Thomas Antony Olajide as Nate, a Black Canadian student at a naval academy who begins to suffer anxiety attacks as he prepares for his final marine navigation exam.

 The film premiered at the 2016 Toronto International Film Festival.
-It was named to TIFF's annual year-end Canada's Top Ten list of the year's best Canadian short films in 2016, and was the winner of the Lindalee Tracey Award in 2017.
+It was named to TIFF's annual Canada's Top Ten list of the year's best Canadian short films, and won the Lindalee Tracey Award in 2017.